FlemingJohn/CodeTube/README.md

 - **Firebase Studio**: This is the integrated development environment (IDE) where we write, edit, and manage the application's code.
 - **Genkit**: This is the open-source TypeScript framework we use to structure and orchestrate our AI logic.
 It helps us define `flows` that can call AI models, use tools, and return structured data.
 - **Gemini API**: This is the actual generative model from Google that performs the AI tasks.
 Genkit calls the Gemini API to generate text, summarize content, translate, and more.
-- **Firebase**: This is the suite of backend services providing the application's database (Firestore), user login system (Authentication), and deployment platform (App Hosting).
+- **Firebase**: This is the suite of backend services providing the application's database (Firestore) and user login system (Authentication).

 ### API Usage